E. Parry Thomas: Philanthropy

 With Jerry Mack, Thomas donated 400 additional acres of land to expand the campus of the University of Nevada, Las Vegas (UNLV).
 The two men also funded the construction of the basketball stadium at UNLV, which was named the Thomas & Mack Center in their honor.
 Later, the Thomas & Mack Legal Clinic at the William S. Boyd School of Law as well as the Thomas & Mack Moot Court Building were also named after them.
-Thomas received an honorary Doctorate from UNLV in 1982.
+Thomas received an honorary doctorate from UNLV in 1982.

 Dressage

-With his wife, Thomas sponsored dressage; both his wife and daughter Jane ride.
+With his wife, Thomas sponsored dressage; both his wife and daughter Jane were riders.
 Dressage trainer and competitor Debbie McDonald taught his daughter.
-He and his wife owned Brentina, a prize-winning, Olympic Bronze medalist dressage horse.
-They also sponsor Adrienne Lyle, a dressage competitor.
+He and his wife owned Brentina, a prize-winning, Olympic bronze medalist dressage horse.
+They also have sponsored Adrienne Lyle, a dressage competitor.

 Personal life

 Thomas was married to Peggy.
 They had four sons and one daughter.
 They summered at their dressage farm called River Grove Farm in Hailey, near Sun Valley, Idaho, and wintered in Las Vegas and Del Mar, California.

 Two of his sons, Peter and Tom, manage Thomas & Mack, the family real estate development firm in Las Vegas.
 Another son, Roger Thomas is an interior designer; he has designed many casinos for Steve Wynn, both in the United States and in China.
 His son Dr. Steven Thomas is an orthopedic surgeon in Las Vegas and graduated from Johns Hopkins.
 One of his grandsons, David Peter Thomas, died of an undisclosed cause in Blaine County, Idaho, in 2003, at the age of 28.

-E. Parry died on August 26, 2016, at his ranch in Hailey, Idaho, at the age of 95.
+E. Parry Thomas died on August 26, 2016, at his ranch in Hailey, Idaho, at the age of 95.

+In 1996, Thomas received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Steve Wynn at a ceremony in Sun Valley, Idaho.